0ceal0t/JobBars/README.md

 # JobBars
-A plugin for [XIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) which provides extra job gauges and a party buff tracker
+A plugin for [XIVQuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) which provides extra job gauges, a party buff tracker, and more.

 - Number of GCDs under buffs (Fight or Flight, Inner Release)
 - DoT tracker (Dia, Miasma)